thediveo/ThirdFlow/README.md

 * For **packaging your plugin** you finally simply run a shell script which packs the plugin tiddler and saves it to disk.
-Additionally, you may opt to create an additional demonstration TiddlyWiki to teach your future plugin users how to use your AWESOME plugin.
+Additionally, you may opt to create an additional demonstration TiddlyWiki to teach your future plugin users how to use your AWESOME plugin. `npm run release` is all you need.

 Of course, the _Third Flow_ plugin is developed using the same process it supports.
 We actually _eat_ our own dog food.